automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_14/README.md

 #### Configuration of Slack Messages

-1. **policyID:** This shouldn't be changed.
+1. **rec_id:** This shouldn't be changed.
 The Policy ID will be shown as part of the slack output messages.
 And it will be used as part of the name of the JSON Backups and Input files for the S3 buckets.

 2. **violationdescription:** This setting is used to send details about the event inside the slack output message.
 Feel free to change it for your needs.